Caveat4U/sanctuary/README.md

 during setup

 <dl>
-  <dt>LE_DOMAIN</dt>
+  <dt>SANCTUARY_HOSTNAME</dt>
   <dd>The domain to generate certificates for.</dd>
   <dt>LE_EMAIL</dt>
   <dd>The administrative email to use when generating certificates.</dd>
 </dl>

-As a part the installation you will be asked to point the DNS for the LE_DOMAIN you chose at the Sanctuary instance once it is created.
+As a part the installation you will be asked to point the DNS for the SANCTUARY_HOSTNAME you chose at the Sanctuary instance once it is created.

 The following examples how show you would create a Sanctuary instance with let's encrypt